What is Trigeminal Neuralgia?

-In the treatment of trigeminal neuralgia (TN), pain management with medication is traditionally the first line of defense.
-While this approach can reduce the effects of the disorder, some patients may require or request additional treatment due to advanced pain or a desire to avoid side effects of current medication.
+In the treatment of TN, pain management with medication is traditionally the first line of defense.
+While this approach can reduce the effects of the disorder, some patients may require or request additional treatment due to advanced pain or a desire to avoid the side effects of current medication.
 In these cases, the patient may be a candidate for CyberKnife treatment.

 The CyberKnife® Robotic Radiosurgery System delivers hundreds of highly concentrated and incredibly precise beams of radiation targeted directly to the trigeminal sensory nerve root, interrupting the transmission of pain signals to the brain.
 The pinpoint accuracy and precision of the procedure minimize radiation exposure to surrounding tissue and provide a noninvasive treatment typically completed in a single outpatient session.

 CyberKnife may be an effective treatment for TN.
 Many patients reported relief shortly after completing treatment, and in some cases, pain medications were significantly reduced or no longer required.
 TN does not have a cure, but pain can be reduced or eliminated in about 85 to 90 percent of patients who are treated with stereotactic radiosurgery.

 - Outpatient procedure, no anesthesia or hospitalization required

 - Targets the trigeminal nerve with pinpoint accuracy